 - The EMSWCD Equity and Management Teams met monthly with CEI for a year, continuing to expand awareness and embark upon an organizational DEI planning process.

 - EMSWCD is currently developing a DEI plan with the intention of identifying clear goals, objectives and action items to move the organization forward with its commitment.
-Development of the Equity Plan is still in progress, and we hope to share with our constituency in spring of 2019.
+Development of the Equity Plan is still in progress, and we hope to share with our constituency soon.